vigbav36/vigbav36/README.md

         <br>
         <p>
             <strong>
-                Passionate about backend application development, currently a final year computer science student and a backend intern in Rocetlane
+                Passionate about backend application development, currently a final year computer science student and a backend intern in Rocketlane
             </strong>
         </p>
 </div>